mdbootstrap/mdb-ui-kit/README.md

 ## How to install

-You may install this theme using Bower or Meteor:
+You may install this theme using NPM, Bower or Meteor:

 - NPM : `npm install bootstrap-material`
 - Bower : `bower install bootstrap-material-design`